Stochastic kinetics reveal imperative role of anisotropic interfacial tension to determine morphology and evolution of nucleated droplets in nematogenic films: Results

-This portrayal however changes dramatically for strong anchoring limit $\kappa\gg0$, as prominently displayed in panel(J-L), where conformation at $\kappa=18$ corresponding to $K_2= 0.1K_1$ are depicted.
-Panel(J) shows a noncircular droplet with nonuniform director architecture, while the texture with four brush in panel(K) illustrate of an encapsulated hyperbolic hedgehog defect.
-The topological charge of $-1$ is quantified through a Volterra process \cite{klelav}.
-The physical picture being there exists a threshold value of $\kappa\gg0$, where the surface anisotropy is large enough to distort the director field inside the droplet to create and encapsulate a defect.
-While the generation and growth of a supercritical nuclei depends on the competition between bulk and surface contributions with the later escalates with higher $\kappa$, change of shape as well as director morphology within the nematic region strongly depends on the surface interfacial anisotropy.
-Finally, panel(L) displays that codirector ${\bf l}$ also has a singular structure with the biaxiality reaching the maximum on a noncircular ring embedding the outer region of the droplet.
-This is consistent with the understanding that planar I-N interface exhibit local biaxiality for an increasing $\kappa$ \cite{kabhadmen}, that is manifested at curved interfaces.
-If clusters are approximated to be circular, then critical size can be computed by $R_c = \mathcal{F}_{elastic}/\Delta \mathcal{F}_{bulk}$.
-As mentioned in caption, more noncircular the droplets become with nontrivial director conformations, nonreasonable value of $R_c$ emerges out.
-However, no analytic formula of $R_c$ can be obtained within a stochastic GLdG theory.
+This picture, however, changes dramatically in the strong anchoring limit ($\kappa\gg0$) as evident in the panels (J-L), where the microstructure at $\kappa=18$, corresponding to $K_2=K_1/10$, is depicted.
+Nonuniform director orientation inside the noncircular droplet corresponds to four-brush texturing that represents a hyperbolic hedgehog defect.
+The topological charge of $-1$ is quantified through a Volterra process\cite{klelav}.
+This reveals that there exists a threshold value of $\kappa\gg0$, for which the surface anisotropy is large enough to distort the field structure inside the droplet to encapsulate a defect.
+While the generation and growth of a supercritical nucleus depends on the competition between bulk and surface contributions, with the latter increasing with $\kappa$, the shape and director configuration inside the nematic region strongly depend on the surface interfacial anisotropy.
+The codirector ${\bf l}$ and the secondary director ${\bf m}$ (not shown) also have a singular structure with $B_2$ reaching a maximum on a noncircular ring embedded in the outer region of the droplet.
+This is consistent with the understanding that a planar interface exhibits local biaxiality for large $\kappa$\cite{kabhadmen}.
+When approximating the droplets to be circular, the critical droplet size can be estimated in terms of the parameters in the GLdG free energy.
+As mentioned in the caption of fig.(\ref{fig:INmorph}), unreasonable values of $R_c$ are obtained as the droplets become more noncircular with a nonuniform director arrangement.
+However, no analytic formula for $R_c$ can be obtained within a stochastic GLdG theory.